jekyll/jekyll/site/docs/configuration.md

 defaults:
   -
     scope:
-      path: ""
+      path: "projects"
-      type: "post"
+      type: "page"
     values:
-      layout: "my-site"
-  -
-    scope:
-      path: "about/blog"
-      type: "post"
-    values:
-      layout: "meta-blog"
+      layout: "project"
-      author: "Dr. Hyde"
+      author: "Mr. Hyde"
-      category: "about"
+      category: "project"
 ...
 {% endhighlight %}

 {% highlight yaml %}
-# In about/blog/a_post.md
+# In projects/foo_project.md
 ---
 author: "John Smith"
 layout: "foobar"
 ---

-Text for the post and such.
-...
+The post text goes here...
 {% endhighlight %}

-The `about/blog/a_post.md` would have the layout set to `foobar` and the author set to `John Smith` when the site is built.
+The `projects/foo_project.md` would have the `layout` set to `foobar` instead of `project` and the `author` set to `John Smith` instead of `Mr. Hyde` when the site is built.

 ## Default Configuration